Approximate Bayesian Computation via Classification: Empirical Analysis

 \subsection{Synthetic Data}

 To compare various likelihood-free estimators, we first generate synthetic data for 1\,000 trading days.
 For each day (of length $t=1$), we simulate the Brownian motion using 500 time steps to obtain the high, low and closing price data for each particular window.
 We first restrict our attention to the case of just two assets, which leaves us with $5$ parameters to estimate: $\mu_1, \mu_2$ and the upper triangular root of $\Sigma$, denoted with $ L={ \left[ \right]}$.
 We first illustrate how the covariance parameter $\sigma_{12}$ impacts the co-movement of asset prices.
 Holding $\mu_1=\mu_2=0$ and $\sigma_{11}=\sigma_{22}=1$ fixed, we plot time series realizations of the closing prices for three particular choices of $\sigma_{12}$ in \Cref{fig:AP_s12}.
 The patterns are as expected where the prices tend to co-fluctuate when $\sigma_{12}$ is closer to one.
 The success of our method depends on how well the discriminator can tell apart these trajectories.
-For our simulation, we set $\mu=(0,0)'$ and $\sigma_{11}=\sigma_{22}=1, \sigma_{12}=0.5$.
-We choose relatively non-informative prior hyper-parameters $\bmu_0=(0,0)',\lambda=1, \Phi=I_d$ and $\nu=d$.
-Posterior distributions reconstructed with different ABC methods are given in \Cref{fig:brownian_simu} and the averaged performance over 10 repetitions is summarized in \Cref{tab:brownian_simu}.
-It is clear that our exponential kernel methodsplace more mass around the true location of the parameters, and that the shape of kNN-exp is slightly less regular than KLC-exp.
-Although KLC-exp induces a larger bias in estimating the drift $(\mu_1, \mu_2)$, it does a better job at capturing the correct location of the volatilities.